 Section 4.
 Easement Retained by Association to Tap Into Utilities and for Surface Drainage.
-Developer also hereby reserves for the benefit of itself, its successors and assigns, perpetual easements to utilize, tap, tie into, extend, and enlarge all utility mains located on the Condominium Premises, including, but not limited to, telephone, electric, water, gas, cable television, video text, broad band cable, satellite dish, earth antenna and other telecommunications systems, and storm and sanitary sewer mains.
+Developer also hereby reserves for the benefit of itself, its successors and assigns, perpetual easements to utilize, tap, tie into, extend lines from and into, and enlarge all utility mains located on the entire Condominium Premises, including, but not limited to, telephone, electric, water, gas, cable television, video text, broad band cable, satellite dish, earth antenna and other telecommunications systems, and storm and sanitary sewer mains.
 In the event that the Association, its successors and assigns, utilizes, taps, ties into, extends or enlarges any utilities located on the Condominium Premises, it shall be obligated to pay all of the expenses reasonably necessary to restore the Condominium Premises to their state immediately prior to such utilization, tapping, typing in, extension or enlargement.
-All expenses of maintenance, upkeep, repair and replacement of the utility mains described in this Article VII, Section 5 shall be borne by the Condominium Association.
-The Association also hereby reserves for the benefit of itself, its successors and assigns, a perpetual easement to modify the landscaping and/or grade in any portion of the Condominium Premises in order to preserve and/or facilitate surface drainage in this Condominium, provided however that, any such modification to the landscaping and/or grade in the Condominium under the provisions of this Article VII, Section 5, shall not impair the surface drainage in this Condominium.
+All expenses of maintenance, upkeep, repair and replacement of the utility mains described in this Article VII, Section 4 shall be borne by the Condominium Association.
+The Association also hereby reserves for the benefit of itself, its successors and assigns, a perpetual easement to modify the landscaping and/or grade in any portion of the Condominium Premises in order to preserve and/or facilitate surface drainage in this Condominium, provided however that, any such modification to the landscaping and/or grade in the Condominium under the provisions of this Article VII, Section 4, shall not impair the surface drainage in this Condominium.

 Section 5.
 Dedication and Reservation of Right to Grant Easement for Storm Sewer System and Utilities.
 Subject to the regulations and standards in the Marion Township Zoning Ordinance, the Association shall have the right, to dedicate the storm sewer system and/or utilities and to grant easements for the storm sewer system and/or utilities over, under and across the Condominium to appropriate governmental agencies or public utility companies and to transfer title of the storm sewer system and/or utilities to governmental agencies or to utility companies, after having attained all applicable permits.
 In order to assure that the storm water drainage designed for the Condominium shall remain unimpeded, no Co-owner shall in any way disturb the grade or otherwise modify the areas within such easements.
 Each Co-owner shall, however, be solely responsible for installing, maintaining, repairing, and replacing landscaping materials located within any open storm drainage easement areas lying with the Co-owner's Unit, except as the same may be disturbed by the actions of the Association or any public agency having jurisdiction in which event the Association, or the public agency, whichever is applicable, shall repair and/or replace any landscaping materials disturbed by their respective activities.
-Co-owners shall refrain from prohibiting, restricting, limiting, or in any manner interfering with the Association, or its assigns, from performing acts consistent with the intent of this section, including, but not limited to, refraining from placing or constructing structures of any kind within the easement area.
 Any such easement or transfer of title may be conveyed by the Developer without the consent of any Co-owner, mortgagee or other person and shall be evidenced by an appropriate amendment to this Master Deed and to Exhibit "B" hereto, recorded in the Livingston County Register of Deeds.
 All of the Co-owners and mortgagees of Units and other persons interested or to become interested in the Project from time to time shall be deemed to have irrevocably and unanimously consented to such amendments to this Master Deed as may be required to effectuate the foregoing grant of easement or transfer of title.